Monday, September 7, 2015

 Notes about working on Spider-Man Games

-My time with Activision gave me the privilege to work on 2 consecutive Spider-Man properties.
+My time with Activision gave me the privilege to work on two consecutive Spider-Man properties: Spider-Man 3 and Web of Shadows.

-Expressing a new Spidey Sense.
-Is what I felt for Spidey when starting on Web of Shadows.
-That Project was a different team altogether and design was heavily influenced by Capcoms rapid, no I mean, instantaneous feeling for responsive combat.
+Expressing a "new Spidey Sense" is exactly what I felt when starting on Web of Shadows.
+That project was a completely different team altogether, and the design was heavily influenced by Capcom's rapid, instantaneous feel for responsive combat.
 We DMC'ed the heck out of Spidey.
-This game for me was my master class in responsive player feedback and jubilant character style.
-Anticipation was the input of the player, impact was the feedback.

 Click, pow.
-Click Pow, Schee-Bap!
+Click, Pow, Schee-Bap!

 No comments: